garytate123/gary-s-eleventy-blog/posts/secondpost.md

 description: This session was an introduction session.
 tags:
   - post
+  - Tasks
-date: 2021-01-05
+date: 2021-03-04T21:22:28.273Z
 thumbnail: /images/uploads/freecodecampsignup.png
 ---
-During this session, we where ask to complete some simple tasks.
+During this session, we were introduced to the course and asked to complete some simple tasks.

 The tasks where:

 1. Sign up to FreeCodeCamp
 2. Sign up to Github
 3. Sign up to Slack

 ## 1. My FreeCodeCamp Profile